ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 Runtime : ROCm Platform Runtime.
 Applies to all applications using the user mode ROCm software stack.

 `export ROCR_VISIBLE_DEVICES="0,GPU-DEADBEEFDEADBEEF"`

+#### HIP_VISIBLE_DEVICES:

+For system with multiple devices, it’s possible to make only certain device(s) visible to HIP via setting environment variable, HIP_VISIBLE_DEVICES(or CUDA_VISIBLE_DEVICES on Nvidia platform), only devices whose index is present in the sequence are visible to HIP.

+Runtime : HIP Runtime.
+Applies only to applications using HIP on the AMD platform.

+`export HIP_VISIBLE_DEVICES=0,1`

 #### OMP_DEFAULT_DEVICE